ruxlang/ruxlang/readme.md

 cruft.
 The basic "C" language constructs are nearly identical like: semicolon line endings, macros, double colon namespace separators (even typing that hurt my head), etc.

-We need these in a modern language, really?
+Someone starting with software development will not get all these complexities.
+Lets keep the good parts of immutability, generics, closures, but keep those namespaces simple.
+Forget the double colons and just use simply use the `'.'` for all of them.
+This might add minor ambiguity, but this can easily be resolved in simpler ways like local renaming.

-I decided that Go had the closest syntax to my goal for a new language, one that that dispenses with the old baggage.
-Except that the antiquated naming conventions (Println), and pedantic K&R brace handling was still an issue for me, not to mention embedding package management into the source files.
-I'm sorry, but tracking where the packages come from and which version to use shouldn't be the responsibility of the source files and changing this shouldn't break code unless an incompatible change happens.
+I decided that Go had the closest syntax to my goal for a new language, one that that dispenses with most of the old baggage so most of the syntax follows similar syntax.
+Except for the antiquated naming conventions `Println` for instance, and pedantic K&R brace handling which to me is really a matter of preference.
+The module support in Go improved, but still tracking where the packages come from and which versions to use shouldn't bleed into the source files and changing this shouldn't break code unless an incompatible change happens.
 It negatively impacts portability and creates unnecessary code churn.
-Go modules improved this, but in this respect I think RUST has it right by handing this responsibility to a package management tool.
-The final straw, was poor binary library linking support.
-RUST supports binary shared libraries, and any serious language intent on supporting the development of operating system code must support this in order to integrate with code you don't own written in other languages.
-This leads me to conclude that the Go developers had no intention of growing the language beyond being a microservice web application development tool.
+Rux moves this to a package manager and stores all external references in the project file instead of the source files.
+RUST supports binary shared libraries, and any serious language intent on supporting the development of operating system code must support this in order to integrate with code you don't own written in other languages, so Rux supports this as well.
+Code can be exported as "C" style exports for importing into other languages.

 So where do we "Go" from here?